-On the surface, your typical Japanese izakaya/sushi joint seems like an easy cuisine to veganize, what with all the types of tofu, sunomono (vinegary vegetable and seaweed salads), vegetable tsumami (dainty appetizers featuring things like edamame, cabbage, eggplant and kabocha) and plant-forward rolls made with gobo, cucumber, ume and takuan.
+On the surface, your typical Japanese izakaya/sushi joint seems easy enough to veganize, what with all the types of tofu, sunomono (vinegary vegetable and seaweed salads), vegetable tsumami (dainty appetizers featuring things like edamame, cabbage, eggplant and kabocha) and plant-forward rolls made with gobo, cucumber, ume and takuan.
 In fact, kanpyo—dried gourd—was one of the first sushi ingredients back in its original Edo days.

 It is the underlying foundation of Japanese food, dashi, that disqualifies izakaya dishes as vegan.
 Dashi, which is in everything from soups to salad dressings, is made with bonito flakes.
 And ramen broth, which we’re all bananas for, usually includes pork, chicken, beef or a mix of two or more of those.
 If those two building blocks are weak, then almost everything on the menu is meh.

-The new Tane Vegan Izakaya, which opened last month, will make you wonder why bonito flakes or long-simmered bones were ever part of the equation.
-And when you ask chef/owner Kin Lui and his brother-in-cuisine Ray Wang the secret to their resonant dashi and ramen broths, they look at each other and then look at you with that “if we tell you we will have to kill you” expression.
+Tane Vegan Izakaya, which opened in March, will make you wonder why bonito flakes or long-simmered bones were ever part of the equation.
+And when you ask chef/owner Kin Lui and his brother-in-cuisine, Ray Wang, the secret to their resonant dashi and ramen broths, they look at each other and then look at you with that “if we tell you we will have to kill you” expression.
 All they will divulge is there is, of course, kombu and shiitake—which are in traditional versions—and “lots and lots of vegetables and dried flowers.”

 Lui made like a hermit crab and crawled into the handsome, textural Peter Vincent Architects-designed space left behind by the late Sushi Izakaya Shinn.
 Inside the glass case atop the sushi counter are little fillets of mango, avocado and tomato in place of tuna and ika.

-And if it feels like Lui has been doing this for years, it is because he has—Tane is the Honolulu sibling of Lui’s 4-year-old San Francisco vegan spot Shizen, which he has pretty much airlifted lock, stock and smoked beets to Mō‘ili‘ili.
-And he had opened three other San Francisco restaurants before that, including Tataki, the pioneering sushi bar using only responsibly sourced seafood.
-Tataki garnered Wang and his business partners chef Raymond Ho and environmentalist and sustainable seafood advocate Casson Trenor a “Heroes of the Environment” recognition by Time magazine in 2009.
+And if it feels like Lui has been doing this for years, it is because he has—Tane is the Honolulu sibling of Lui’s 4-year-old San Francisco vegan spot, Shizen, which he has pretty much airlifted lock, stock and smoked beets to Mō‘ili‘ili.
+And he opened three other San Francisco restaurants before that, including Tataki, the pioneering sushi bar using only responsibly sourced seafood.
+In 2009, Time magazine recognized Wang and his business partners, chef Raymond Ho and environmentalist and sustainable seafood advocate Casson Trenor, as “Heroes of the Environment” for their work at Tataki.

 Before Shizen, the group had been looking for a new challenge.
 “We thought of kaiseki, omakase, but nothing felt right,” says Lui.
 “Then we thought, how about vegan?
 Over the years we have offered small vegetarian menus at our other restaurants.”
 Lui (who along with his cohort is a carnivore) doesn’t know if Honolulu has the clientele to support this kind of a business, but for him it is an experiment and about offering diners something new.

 Don’t go in looking for o-toro alternatives, because there is no such thing.
 Do go in looking to enjoy vegetables in new ways.
-Who knew a slice of avocado on top of a pod of nicely seasoned rice could be so satisfying?
-If you think about it, when it comes to texture, the oily fruit has that tuna-belly butteriness, but the flavor?
-It’s completely different, and enhanced with smoked beet aioli and lemon zest.
-Roasted bell peppers are combined with mustard shoyu, and mango is pickled and balanced with lime-spiked avocado puree.
+Who knew a slice of avocado on top of a pod of nicely seasoned rice could be so satisfying when enhanced with smoked beet aioli and lemon zest?
+Roasted bell peppers are combined with mustard shoyu, and mango is pickled and balanced with lime-spiked avocado purée.
 (Nigiri sushi comes two pieces per order for $6.)

 And really, with other sushi places sacrilegiously piling so many ingredients and a gallon of Sriracha-mayo on top of delicately flavored fish, why even bother with seafood?
 What a waste.